 Fleur Fewster, Principal and Senior Podiatrist

-Originally trained at Curtin University in WA, Fleur is a well-known Podiatrist in Hobart with over 25 years experience in private practice, hospital and community work.
+Originally trained at Curtin University in WA, Fleur is a well-known Podiatrist in Hobart with over 25 years of experience in private practice, hospital, and community work.

 Fleur has a wealth of footwear knowledge.
-The practice carries a range of footwear onsite or other specific footwear can be recommended from local and interstate suppliers to suit clients needs.
+The practice carries a range of footwear onsite or other specific footwear that can be recommended by local and interstate suppliers to suit clients’ needs.
 This saves people wasting money on their neverending search for comfortable shoes!

 Ms Louise Broadhead, Senior Podiatrist

 Originally from the UK, Louise graduated from Durham University in 2003 ( BSc Hons Podiatry).
 Louise relocated to beautiful Tasmania with her young family in 2010 where she has worked in the private sector, treating the full range of Podiatry conditions whilst pursuing further education and training in mobilisation and dry needling/acupuncture.
 Louise joined our practice in January 2017 and is a valuable and popular addition to our team.

 Louise utilises her broad range of knowledge and experience, along with her excellent communication skills to provide a comprehensive approach to the care of people with foot and related lower limb conditions.